 Like the round shaped diamond, the square shape (or “princess cut”) is a popular stone for diamond engagement rings.
 With its square silhouette and shallow crown, the shape reflects light in a different, though no less brilliant, way than round shaped stones.
 The shapes bold lines, however, give it a more modern, contemporary appearance.

-Browse our hand-picked collection of fine estate and antique diamond rings.
+Browse our hand-picked collection of fine diamond estate jewelry and antique diamond rings.

 Whether you go for a unique shape diamond or one with a classic appearance, the choice is yours.
 With such a wide variety of stones to choose from, you'll be able to find the most perfect diamond for a special gift or an engagement.